ppetrid/yawd-elfinder/docs/ref/settings.rst

       'write' : True,
    }

 Default file permissions.
-Given a specific file, these are applied when:
+Given a file, these are applied when:

-* No :ref:_setting-accessControl callable is provided, or the callable returns ``None`` for this file
+* No :ref:`setting-accessControl` callable is provided, or the callable returns ``None`` for this file
-* No :ref:setting-attributes rule applies to the file
+* No :ref:`setting-attributes` rule applies to the file

 .. note::